Law of war: Ancient origins

+Religious frameworks

-In the early 7th century, the first Sunni Muslim caliph, Abu Bakr, whilst instructing his Muslim army, laid down rules against the mutilation of corpses, killing children, women, and the elderly.
+In the early 7th century, the first Caliph Abu Bakr, while instructing his army, laid down rules against the mutilation of corpses, killing children, women, and the elderly.
 He also laid down rules against environmental harm to trees and slaying of the enemy's animals:

 Stop, O people, that I may give you ten rules for your guidance in the battlefield.
 Do not commit treachery or deviate from the right path.
 You must not mutilate dead bodies.
 Neither kill a child, nor a woman, nor an aged man.
 Bring no harm to the trees, nor burn them with fire, especially those which are fruitful.
 Slay not any of the enemy's flock, save for your food.
 You are likely to pass by people who have devoted their lives to monastic services; leave them alone.

 In the history of the early Christian church, many Christian writers considered that Christians could not be soldiers or fight wars.
 Augustine of Hippo contradicted this and wrote about 'just war' doctrine, in which he explained the circumstances when war could or could not be morally justified.

 In 697, Adomnan of Iona gathered Kings and church leaders from around Ireland and Scotland to Birr, where he gave them the 'Law of the Innocents', which banned killing women and children in war, and the destruction of churches.

 Apart from chivalry in medieval Europe, the Roman Catholic Church also began promulgating teachings on just war, reflected to some extent in movements such as the Peace and Truce of God.
 The impulse to restrict the extent of warfare, and especially protect the lives and property of non-combatants continued with Hugo Grotius and his attempts to write laws of war.

+Early modern period

+In part because of Grotius and the development of the modern law of nations, for almost three centuries after the conclusion of the Thirty Years War Europe entered a period of what may be termed “the golden age of the jus in bello, of frame positive constraints on the conduct of war."
+Generally, international conflicts in Europe were set piece battles waged by professional armies fighting for limited and fixed political objectives.
+Civilians and civilian populations were usually left more or less unharmed by military forces.